COSC3020/brute-force-sorting-kkrweb/README.md

 In contrast, the systematic approach ensures that each permutation is unique and only generated once, guaranteeing that the sorted permutation is found within n! attempts.
 This makes the systematic approach far more predictable and efficient, with a worst-case complexity of O(n!).
-Most applications would as a result benefit from the guaranteed nature of the systematic sort when compared to the random sort without memory...unless such an application or user is feeling particularly lucky.
+Most applications would as a result benefit from the guaranteed nature of the systematic sort when compared to the random sort without memory...unless such an application or user is feeling particularly "lucky".
+Assuming a net benefit from random chance brute forcing without memory, relative to the systematic brute force sorting (as could be assumed), is not a good idea.
+In nearly all but the shortest list sizes, n! permutations is such a high number that finding the actual sorted permutation by random chance without memory may simply never occur, at least prior to the heat death of the universe.

 Random generation would introduce notable incosistencies in runtime.
 The algorithm may get lucky and find the sorted permutation early, theoreticaly as early as the best case of O(n).